CommitteeOfZero/impacto/portfiles-switch/README.md

 Non-system dependencies (e.g. `fmt`) are **not** overlaid; vcpkg builds those from source for the Switch triplet just like on desktop.

-The overlays come in two flavours.
+The overlays come in three flavours.

 ## 1. Pass-through overlays